openedx/edx-platform/openedx/core/djangoapps/schedules/README.md

 ## Litmus

+When designing email templates, it is important to test the rendered emails in a variety of email clients to ensure there are no bugs in any of them.
+EdX uses a tool called [Litmus](http://litmus.com/) that automates this process.

-Make sure that ACE is configured to use Sailthru, and then refer to the confluence page on [How to test emails in a variety of clients](https://openedx.atlassian.net/wiki/spaces/RET/pages/216563991/How+to+test+emails+in+a+variety+of+clients) which will explain how to send emails to Litmus using the `--override-recipient-email` option to the management commands.
+To begin using Litmus, make sure that ACE is configured to use Sailthru, and then refer to the confluence page on [How to test emails in a variety of clients](https://openedx.atlassian.net/wiki/spaces/RET/pages/216563991/How+to+test+emails+in+a+variety+of+clients) which will explain how to send emails to Litmus using the `--override-recipient-email` option to the management commands.